-Volume 52, Issue 5: January 16, 2026 provide written notice to the provider before such inspection; permits the building official to review forms and documents for completeness only. - Requires a local enforcement agency or building official to establish a registration system for private providers and prohibits imposition of an administrative fee for the registration process. - A local government may not prohibit or limit the use of virtual inspections by private providers for any construction for which such providers have a license to inspect.
-(O'Hara) Commercial Construction Projects (Monitor) HB 405 (Griffitts) and SB 526 (Grall) address public construction projects, commercial construction projects, and the use of private providers for commercial construction projects.
+Volume 52, Issue 8: February 6, 2026 provide written notice to the provider before such inspection; permits the building official to review forms and documents for completeness only. - Requires a local enforcement agency or building official to establish a registration system for private providers and prohibits imposition of an administrative fee for the registration process. - A local government may not prohibit or limit the use of virtual inspections by private providers for any construction for which such providers have a license to inspect.
+(O'Hara) Commercial Construction Projects (Monitor) CS/CS/HB 405 (Griffitts) and CS/SB 526 (Grall) address public construction projects, commercial construction projects, and the use of private providers for commercial construction projects.
 For public construction projects, the bills provide that a provision in a public construction project that waives, extinguishes, or releases the rights of a contractor to recover costs or damages, or to obtain an extension for delays in performance, is void and unenforceable if the delay is caused in whole or in part by the local government or its agents.
 This provision applies to all public construction projects entered on or after July 1, 2026.
-For commercial construction projects, the bills authorize the Florida Building Commission to create a "uniform commercial building permit application."
-The bills specify the minimum requirements for the contents of such an application.
+For commercial construction projects, the bills direct the Florida Building Commission to create a "uniform commercial building permit application" by December 31, 2027.
+The bills specify minimum requirements for the contents of such an application.
 The uniform application must be accepted for use statewide, and it may not be modified.
-The bills authorize local governments to require supplemental forms for commercial construction projects based on the scope of the project, but the supplemental form may not extend applicable timeframes for permit review and issuance.
-Further, LEGISLATIVE BILL SUMMARIES Florida League of Cities
+The bills direct the Commission to adopt additional trade-specific forms for use with the uniform application.
+The bills specify that local governments may require additional documents or plans necessary to demonstrate compliance with the LEGISLATIVE BILL SUMMARIES Florida League of Cities